Norwich Bar Billiards

 2i.
 COMPLETION OF A FRAME / ENDGAME

-The frame will end once all balls are potted (and no balls are available in the trough).
-The player to have banked the most points will be declared the winner.
-Should points be tied, the frame will be shared.
 If there is only one ball remaining in play and no other balls available, endgame rules will apply if the difference between the two players scores is 200 points or less (400 points or less if the last remaining ball is the red).
-If the difference in points is greater than these cut-offs, the remaining ball is ignored and the frame is considered over (though the wining player has the right to invoke endgame play if they wish).
+If the difference in points is greater than these cut-offs, the remaining ball is ignored, and the frame is considered over (though the winning player has the right to invoke endgame play if they wish).

 Endgame